adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 </center>
 <br/>

 10. Now that your repo is saved, we can play.
 Open the folder named __Sample Files__.
-It contains .md files and the corresponding rendered HTML and MS Word formats.
-Open one of the .md files, then open the corresponding file with the .html or .docx extension.
+It contains the original .md file for the handouts for this workshop, and corresponding HTML and MS Word files, rendered using different methods.
+Open the .md file, then open one of the files with either the .html or .docx extension.

 11. Using __Handout for Exercise 1__ as your ".md to .html/.docx dictionary," try to translate the markup in the .md files.
 As you work, think about these questions:
     + How hard or easy is it to read the __original text__ in the .md file?